thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 2. An advisor, who worked for primary opponent of Bernie (Hickenlooper)
 3. A chairman, who praises Warren (another opponent of Bernie) & hangs around with her during the current primary campaign

-Even with all the establishment actors running the show, its possible that the poll might still be a **credible** one — if the pollster conducted the poll is a scientific manner
+Even with all the establishment actors running the show, its possible that the poll might still be a **credible** one — if the pollster conducted the poll in a scientific manner

 So, lets look at the methodology of the organization that conducted this so called "poll"